Spenc3rB/uthp-tests/README.md

 git push origin main
 ```

+> Note: If you cannot push to the repo, create your own fork and create a pull request.
+Otherwise, keep track of the logs and send them to the UTHP team to add.

 ### 6. Production ready

 > WARNING: The following command will delete the uthp-tests dir and set the password to expire for the uthp user: